What is Japanese Massage?

 In the 7th century AD, some students from Japan went over to China to learn about their medicines and culture.
 They learned massage – among many other things – on this trip.

 They began to use the things they brought back in their daily lives.
-Massage was especially useful in helping martial arts students recover from injury.
+The massage was especially useful in helping martial arts students recover from injury.

 As time passed, the Japanese continued to practice massage as a healing method in many scenarios.